making/rsc/README.md

 ## Known issues

+* Composite Metadata is not supported yet.
 * Request Channel is not implemented yet
 * Secure protocols (`wss`, `tcp+tls`) don't work with native binaries (the executable jar will work)
+* Client side responder will not be supported.

 ## Build